ehlesp/smallab-k8s-pve-guide/G020 - K3s cluster setup 03 ~ Debian VM creation.md

     > **This does not mean that the change has been applied to the still running VM**\
     > Usually, changes like these will require a reboot of the VM.

 42. Now that the VM's CD/DVD drive is configured to be empty, you can go back to the noVNC shell and press on `Enter` to finish the Debian installation.
-If everything goes as it should, the VM will reboot into the GRUB screen of your newly installed Debian system:
+If everything goes as it should, the VM should reboot into the GRUB screen of your newly installed Debian system:

     ![GRUB boot loader screen](images/g020/debian_vm_install_os_vm_rebooted_grub.webp "GRUB boot loader screen")

-43. Press Enter with the default highlighted option or allow the timer to reach `0`.
-Then, after the usual system booting shell output, you should reach the login:
+43. Press `Enter` with the default highlighted option or allow the timer to reach `0`.
+Then, after the usual system booting shell output, you should reach the login prompt:

     ![Debian login](images/g020/debian_vm_install_os_debian_login.webp "Debian login")